kkettip/flask_e2e_project/README.md

 11. GCP (Deployment)

-## Steps to use the app:
+## Description and Steps to use the app:
 (see images in Docs folder)

 1. Login with a google account
 2. Arrive at dashboard containing user profile, links to webpages and a logout link 3
 3. Select Patients Information page link or Patient Conditions page link
 4. Patients Information page displays 3 tables: patients, conditions, patient_conditions.
 5. Patient Conditions page displays a pie chart showing the percentage of patients with certain conditions.
-There is an option to select a specific condition to see a cutout slice of the pie.
+6. There is an option to select a specific condition to see a cutout slice of the pie.
+7. faker is used to generate fake patients' data

 ## To run the app locally without Docker:
 1. Use google cloud shell terminal